-This year Eluxe magazine listed 9 of the best “natural” hair dyes.
-If you read my blog regularly, you probably know that I am very skeptical about the overused claim “natural” to say the least.
-If you look at the website of one of the natural hair dyes listed in the Eluxe magazine article, Madison Reed, the images of plants show up and the company promises you healthy hair and no harsh chemicals.
-Moreover, a nice board-certified Dr. Jan Hansen tells us that when she was pregnant she colored her hair but the fumes of ammonia made her sick.
-She claims she recommends Madison Reed hair dye to pregnant women as a healthier option.
+In 2015, Eluxe magazine listed 9 of the best “natural” hair dyes.
+If you have read my blog before, you probably know that I am skeptical about the overused claim “natural,” to say the least.
+In 2015, I wrote an article that started by criticizing one of the “natural” hair dyes listed in the Eluxe magazine article, Madison Reed.
+I was concerned about the images of plants on their website and their promises of healthy hair, and no harsh chemicals.
+I was also very concerned that they had a doctor, Dr. Jan Hansen, who claimed that Madison Reed hair dye was a healthier option for pregnant women.

 As an example, here are the ingredients for the Madison Reed Permanent Verona Brown Hair Dye

 Radiant Color Cream

 Aqua, Stearyl Alcohol, Ethanolamine, Propylene Glycol, Cetyl Alcohol, Ceteareth-25, Cocamide Mea, Ceteth-2, Toluene-2, 5-Diamine Sulfate, Polyquaternium-6, Argania Spinosa Kernel Oil, Hydrolyzed Keratin, Panax Ginseng Root Extract, Dimethicone, Palmitic Acid, Ascorbic Acid, Edta, Sodium Hydrosulfite, Sodium Sulfite, Butylene Glycol, 2-Methylresorcinol, P-Aminophenol, 4-Chloropesorcinol, M-Aminophenol, 2-Amino-3- Hydroxypyridine.